Dashlane Review: Is It the Best Password Manager in 2025?

 However, there are a couple of ways to recover your account should you need to.
 If you’ve enabled biometric login and biometric recovery on your Android or iOS device, you can reset your master password without losing any data.
 There’s also an option to generate a 28-character recovery key that you can use if you forget your master password.

-That said, top competitors like LastPass offer a wider range of account recovery options, including biometric logins, SMS recovery, and a one-time recovery password.
-On the other hand, several password managers, including Sticky Password and Bitwarden, don’t offer account recovery, so it’s good that Dashlane includes ways to regain access to your vault if you lose your master password.
+While I wish Dashlane offered a wider range of account recovery options, several password managers, including Sticky Password and Bitwarden, don’t offer account recovery, so it’s good that Dashlane includes ways to regain access to your vault if you lose your master password.

 Dashlane also has some additional security features, including: